SerenityOS/serenity/Base/usr/share/man/man1/Applications/FontEditor.md

 ## Description

-FontEditor is the font editing application for creating and editing bitmap font files in SerenityOS.
+FontEditor is the font editing application for creating and editing bitmap font files in SilkOS.

 ![](FontEditor.png)